Stage IV CMB forecasts for warm inflation: Discussion and Conclusions

 The next decade CMB data is highly anticipated, not only because it will open a new era in precision cosmology, after the successful findings of \textit{WMAP} and \textit{Planck}, but also for the prospects of further exploring the parameter space of a variety of early-time physical models, including inflation.
 As there are plenty of viable models currently, it becomes urgent to start properly distinguishing these scenarios, as well as looking for specific phenomena directly related to a possible inflationary period.
 The most searched signal from primordial times is arguably the production of gravitational waves during inflation, which manifest themselves through a polarization pattern in the CMB.
 If existent, these B modes are actually extremely difficult to detect, due to the weakness of the signal, and the astrophysical contaminants that should be properly extracted in the data processing.
 Thus, it is important to assess the readiness of developing experiments in performing these measurements, while also dealing with different kinds of noise that will permeate the observations.

 In this work, we performed a forecast to investigate the sensitivity with which future CMB experiments will constrain early-time physics within the warm inflation scenario, which has been shown to be promising due to a solid theoretical background, rich phenomenology, and the possibility of uniting the eras of inflation and reheating in the same framework.
 Specifically, we explore a model given by a quartic potential, considering four different forms of the dissipation coefficient.
-We then have forecast restrictions on these models using configurations of Simons Observatory, CMB-S4, and a combination of CMB-S4 and \textit{LiteBIRD}.
+We then have forecast restrictions on these models using configurations of Simons Observatory, CMB-S4, and combinations of CMB-S4 and SO with \textit{LiteBIRD}.
+It is important to notice that more accurate prospects for each of these experiments are currently in development, and important issues such as delensing and the proper treatment of foregrounds \cite{Beck:2020dhe,LiteBIRD:2023aov,SimonsObservatory:2024gol} should affect in a significant manner possible constraints.
+In our approach, while we provide an optimistic perspective for the characterization of WI models, an important finding here is the factor of improvement over the current CMB constraints obtained in \cite{Santos:2024pix}, something that might give a good perspective of characterizing these models in the future.